Chopping Board

 Alongside a sharp knife and a good quality all-purpose pan, a brilliant chopping board is an essential piece of kitchen kit.
-But with so many choices of material available - from hardwood to bamboo, plastic to glass - choosing the right chopping board can be tricky.
-Which is why in this article we’ll be exploring the perfect chopping board for you.
+But with so many choices of material available - from hardwood to bamboo, plastic to glass - knowing which is the best chopping board material can be tricky.
+In this article we’ll be unpacking what's on offer.

 PLASTIC CHOPPING BOARDS